 15. Fun & Functional Tools

 If your father’s constantly tinkering with something, look for a set of practical multipurpose tools.
 A utility bracelet from Uncommon Goods lets him keep a set of useful tools on hand — literally.
 The bracelet features a pop-out knife with a flathead screwdriver on the tip.
 Or get him a multitool fidget spinner to keep his hands busy and his tools nearby.
 If one of the tools Dad likes to keep handy is a pen, set him up with a five-in-one tool pen that doubles as a screwdriver, a bubble level, ruler, pen, and a touch stylus — he’ll have everything he needs in a gadget as easy to carry as a ballpoint.

 16. A Family Game

-Pay homage to your fun-loving dad with a game that lets him relive his youth, like Snowtime Anytime.
-Whether you live in a warm climate where it rarely snows or would rather stay cozy inside, this indoor snowball fight game contains 40 “snowballs” with very straightforward directions: Take them out and start throwing!
+Pay homage to your fun-loving dad with a game that lets him relive his youth, like indoor snowballs.
+Whether you live in a warm climate where it rarely snows or would rather stay cozy inside, this indoor snowball fight game contains 48 “snowballs” with very straightforward directions: Take them out and start throwing!

-If Dad relishes family game night, get him an upscale version of his favorite board game, like a 60th-anniversary edition of Risk.
+If Dad relishes family game night, get him a gift that lets him take his pick of classic games, like the deluxe 15-in-one tabletop game center.
+He gets to take his pick from games like chess, backgammon, Parcheesi, mancala, poker, and dominoes.
+And the games are housed in an elegant mahogany wood chest.
 Or surprise him with a gift box of games from Cratejoy.
-The Escape the Crate box contains a time-traveling escape room-style adventure – and there’s a brand-new one every other month if you’d like to spend a little more for a subscription.
+The Escape the Crate box contains a time-traveling escape room-style adventure — and there’s a brand-new one every other month if you’d like to spend a little more for a subscription.

 17. A Grown-Up Version of a Childhood Toy